Our Location

 Easter Lilies are generally longiflorum species lilies, but are sometimes inter-species hybrids of the following Lilium species: formosanum, longiflorum, philippinense, and wallichianum.

-Madonna lilies, also known as Lilium candidum, are one of the most popular and beloved types of lilies.
+Madonna lilies, also known as Lilium candidum, are a beloved type of lilies.
 These white flowers have a beautiful fragrance that can fill any garden with a sweet scent.
 They are native to southern Europe and western Asia but can be found in many parts of the world today.

 The Madonna lily is an easy-to-grow flower that requires little maintenance once established.
 It grows best in full sun or partial shade and prefers moist soil with good drainage.
 The plant will reach heights up to three feet tall when mature, so it’s important to give it plenty of room for growth if you plan on planting multiple plants together.